kmhess/SoFiA-image-pipeline/README.md

 * SIP now includes the source ID number in the title of plots by default.
 This can be prevented by including the `-noid` option.
 The source ids can be used to match sources in a new summary image that includes the id numbers.

-* SIP can how create channel maps of each source with contours at +/- powers of 2 x RMS.
+* SIP can now create channel maps of each source with contours at +/- powers of 2 x RMS.
 This can be enabled by including the `-cm` option.

+* SIP spatial images can be turned off such that only spectra are created for each source with the `-spec` option.

 * When saving files as postscript, use `-x eps` to maintain the figure dimensions.